imagej/imagej.github.io/_pages/plugins/lasso-and-blow-tool.md

 {% include component-stats content='sc.fiji:Lasso\_and\_Blow\_Tool' %}\[this is under construction\]

-This selection tool is run from {% include bc content='Plugins | Segmentation | Lasso'%}.
+This selection tool is run from {% include bc path='Plugins | Segmentation | Lasso'%}.
 Running the plugin adds a new button to the toolbar.

 There are 2 modes of operation: **lasso** and **blow** which can be selected by double clicking on the lasso button.